 Stevie Holland is an American jazz vocalist, writer and lyricist.
-She has headlined at major concert halls, jazz clubs and cabaret rooms, in addition to performing in theater, amassing an eclectic fan base along the way.
+She has headlined at major concert halls, jazz clubs and cabaret rooms, in addition to performing in theater.
 A dynamic performer and internationally acclaimed song stylist, she continues to chart her own path as a completely original artist.

 Her last CD Life Goes On, is a collection of original songs, standards, and Stevie’s trademark picks of lesser-known gems from the pop world and American Songbook.
 She’s joined by a stellar jazz trio with pianist Randy Ingram at the helm, Nicholas Payton on trumpet, and a string quartet on several selections.
 Arrangements are by Gary William Friedman, and Grammy-winning producer Todd Barkan joins Holland, once again.

 Previous CDs include Before Love Has Gone, which received acclaim from jazz, pop and cabaret critics, and made the critic’s list as a Top CD of the Year at USA TODAY.
 Jazz journalist Gary Giddins penned the Liner Notes.

 The youngest of seven children, Stevie grew up in a music-filled, Norwegian-Italian household in Westchester County, New York, and studied drama at New York University.
 Her father was a tenor sax-playing commercial artist and avid jazz record collector and her mother was a church soloist who performed in recitals and operas.
 (Her Uncle, Mike Olivieri was a bandleader and pianist who served as Fred Astaire’s Music Director in the USO).